Classes and Workshops

 Madeline Island, Wisconsin, USA

 This 5-day immersive workshop is designed to help you build a solid foundation in sketching while pushing your creative boundaries.
-With expert guidance from four world-class instructors, you’ll explore exciting subject matter around the island, experimenting with new techniques and concepts that will enhance your skills and boost your confidence as an urban sketcher.
+With expert guidance from three world-class instructors, you’ll explore exciting subject matter around the island, experimenting with new techniques and concepts that will enhance your skills and boost your confidence as an urban sketcher.

 Student Testimonials